Hains/openpli-dm920-python3/README.md

-Experimental build environment for dreambox 920 based on Open Vision (unofficial).
+Experimental build environment for dreambox 920 based on Open Vision with Python 3.
+Work in progeress, so not suitable for daily use!

 https://github.com/OpenVisionE2/openvision-oe

-In comparison to official Open Vision this build environment has:<br>
 -Submodules bitbake, openembedded-core and meta-openembedded from master branch,<br>
-&nbsp;with git snapshot of January 3rd, 2019.<br>
+&nbsp;with git snapshot of August 1st, 2020.<br>
--GCC 9.2.0<br>
+-GCC 10.1.0<br>
--Glibc 2.30<br>
+-Glibc 2.31<br>
--GStreamer 1.17.0.1<br>
+-GStreamer 1.17.2.1<br>
--Python 2.7.17<br>
+-Python 3.8.5<br>
--OpenSSL 1.1.1d<br>
+-OpenSSL 1.1.1g<br>
--Busybox 1.31.0<br>
+-Busybox 1.32.0<br>
 and more.<br>
 <br>
 <br>
 Feel free to send pull-request.

-Tested on Ubuntu 19.10.
+Tested wit Ubuntu 20.04.
 <br>
 <br>
 Dependencies: